lpizzinidev/cliff.js/README.md

 ### Generate a random matrix
 You can generate a matrix of specified `width` and `height` using the `generateMatrix` method.
-The method accepts four options:
+The method accepts an object parameter with four options:
 - `type`: The type of the elements in the matrix specified as a `CliffTypes`.
 - `width`: The width of the matrix.
 - `height`: The height of the matrix.